Article · Sep 10, 2023

 How to configure Stripe Checkout Integration in the Bubble.io application without any Paid Plugins?

-How do you configure, initiate and capture payment with Stripe checkout in the Bubble.io application?
+Know How to configure, initiate and capture payment with Stripe checkout in the Bubble.io application without a paid plugin?

 At the time of checkout, a basic requirement is a checkout session that captures the payment like this: